 Sandy’s voice caught.
 “Someone shot her, Alex.
 There’s a harpoon shaft in her back.”

-Sandy Wainright was having a hard time keeping it together.
-She looked at the broken shaft sticking out of the back of the young humpback whale and felt the bile rising in her throat.
-She choked back tears and stepped away from the dead whale, leaving the two Mexican fishermen and her research assistant Paulita Jiménez staring after her.
+Sandy Wainright looked at the broken shaft sticking out of the back of the young humpback whale and felt the bile rising in her throat.
+She walked away from the dead whale, leaving the two Mexican fishermen and her research

 Normally, Sandy would have been somewhat philosophical about this.
 After all, we are all recyclable, she would tell her marine biology students.
 But this was different.
 As far as she was concerned, this whale was murdered.
 Brutally shot with an exploding harpoon and left to die a horrible death.

 Sandy moved toward the whale’s diminutive dorsal fin.
 She crouched down on one knee and felt along the opposite side until she found what she was looking for.
-She twisted her fingers and produced a portion of the sensor that had been attached to Number Seven’s dorsal fin thirteen months ago.
-She wiped the tears from her eyes on the long sleeve of her cotton shirt.
+She twisted her fingers and produced a portion of the sensor that had been attached to Number D-7’s dorsal fin nearly thirteen months ago.
+She took a deep breath as she stood up.

-She stood.
-She was nearly five-foot ten with long brown hair, which she kept tied in a ponytail or stuffed up underneath a faded Seattle Mariners cap.
+Sandy was nearly five feet ten inches tall with long brown hair, which she kept tied in a ponytail or stuffed up underneath a faded Seattle Mariners cap.
 Her long legs were muscular and tanned from doing strenuous fieldwork in the sun.
-She looked over at Paulita.
+She looked over at Paola.

-After taking some final measurements of the deceased whale, Sandy and Paulita climbed into their sixteen-foot Zodiac.
-The inflatable had a rigid hull and a center console and was powered by a 150 horsepower four stroke Honda motor.
+After taking some final measurements of the deceased whale, Sandy and Paola climbed into their eighteen-foot Zodiac Pro 5.5.
+The inflatable, powered by a 150 horsepower four-stroke Honda motor, had a rigid hull and a center console.
 The seats folded out for sleeping when the two researchers had to be out for several days.

-After thanking the fishermen, Sandy and Paulita pushed the boat out and fired up the motor.
-They began heading southward down the coast while the two Mexican fishermen turned their panga toward the north to their fishing camp.
+After thanking the fishermen, the two women pushed the boat out and fired up the motor.
+They began heading southward down the coast while the two Mexican fishermen turned their panga north to their fishing camp.

 Neither woman spoke much for most of the trip back to their base camp at Isla Santa Cruz.
 The campsite served as a good field station.
 From here, it was easier to catch up to the three groups of humpbacks who plied these waters during the winter season.

 “Who would do such a thing?”
-Her words, as they left her lips, carried such an immense sadness and rage that Paulita thought her face would crack.
+Her words, as they left her lips, carried an immense sadness and rage.

-“Alejandro won’t let this rest,” Sandy said, her voice taking on a hard edge.
+“Alejandro won’t let this rest,” Sandy’s voice took on a hard edge.
 “I won’t let this rest.”

 “Be careful, hermana.
 I saw something else in their eyes.
 It was only a brief flash, like a sudden change in a wave.”